 - Explore the Friary of Ross ruins

-- Spend a few hours hiking at Cliffs of Moher
+- Spend a few hours hiking at the Cliffs of Moher

 - Visit the cute city of Ennis for some local Irish traditions

 - Stop by the Bunratty castle for a beer

 - Make your way down to Conor Pass and Dingle Peninsula

 - Take a hike up to Devil Horns and see the Coumeenole beach

 - Stop by the photographic Dunquin Harbor

 - Visit Ross Castle for a lesson in history

 - Go for a scenic drive through the Killarney National Park

 - Gain eloquence by kissing the 500-year-old Blarney stone